-Denan is the birthplace of The Denan Project.
-Denan is located in the Ogaden region of remote southeastern Ethiopia and is home to a camp for refugees and internally displaced persons.
+Denan is the birthplace of our organization.
+Located in the Ogaden region of remote southeastern Ethiopia, Denan is home to thousands of refugees and internally displaced persons.
 It is located not far from the border of Somalia and about 40 miles from Gode, the nearest town with electricity.
 The Ogaden is populated mostly by ethnic Somalis and has been devastated by drought, famine, and an armed separatist movement.
 Temperatures soar daily to well over 110° Fahrenheit creating some of the most unbearable living conditions in all of Africa.

 Medical Projects in Denan

-When it first opened in 2004, The Denan Project’s small clinic had a doctor and three volunteers.
+When we first opened our medical facility in 2004, The Denan Project’s small clinic had a doctor and four volunteers.
 Since then, hard work by our volunteers, generous gifts from donors, and a bit of good luck have turned the clinic into a 31-room hospital, fully staffed with an exceptionally dedicated team of nearly 40 people who run the hospital and its related operations, including a pharmacy, ultrasound equipment, and a laboratory capable of carrying out a battery of sophisticated tests.